shawnmckinney/py-fortress/README-CLI-AUTH.md

 This tutorial covers the basics, RBAC Core:  Many-to-many relationships between users, roles and perms and selective role activations. py-fortress adds to the mix one non-standard feature: constraint validations on user and role entity activation.

-The simple policy includes constraints later we'll demo a role timing out of the session.
+The simple policy includes constraints being setup on user and role.
+Later we'll demo a role timing out of the session.

 ### Users